timonweb/django-tailwind/docs/installation.md

    </head>
    ```

-   The `{% tailwind_css %}` tag loads proper stylesheets and, when you're in the `DEBUG` mode, attaches to the `browser-sync` service for hot reloading of assets and pages.
+   The `{% tailwind_css %}` tag loads appropriate stylesheets and, when you're in `DEBUG` mode, connects to the `browser-sync` service that enables hot reloading of assets and pages.

-9. Ok, you should now be able to use *Tailwind CSS* classes in HTML.
+9. Ok, now you should be able to use *Tailwind CSS* classes in HTML.

 ## PurgeCSS setup

-To avoid importing all Tailwind CSS classes (that will result in a massive CSS file size), set up the `purge` configuration in `tailwind.config.js`.
+To avoid importing all Tailwind CSS classes (which will result in a massive CSS file size), configure the `purge` rules in `tailwind.config.js`.
-This file is located in the `static_src` folder of the app created by `python manage.py tailwind init {APP_NAME}`.
+This file is in the `static_src` folder of the theme app created by `python manage.py tailwind init {APP_NAME}`.

-For example, your `theme/static_src/tailwind.config.js` file could look like:
+For example, your `theme/static_src/tailwind.config.js` file might look like this:

 ```js
 module.exports = {